Wisconsin Court Records

 The state of Wisconsin operates three major central online repositories with which interested members of the public can obtain court records online.
 This includes:

-How to Make in-person Requests for Wisconsin Family Records
+How to Make In-Person Requests for Wisconsin Family Records

 Locate the Record Custodian